-The operation phase of the solar PV project involves a limited number of workers; however, the influx of labour is often associated with the spread of communicable diseases such as HIV/AIDS and other sexually transmitted diseases.
-Coronavirus disease is also a new and potentially dangerous contagious disease that is spread through crowding and from person-to-person contacts.
-In addition, it is expected that a disproportionate percentage of the labour force will be constituted of the young population in their sexually active age hence exposure to STDs (e.g., HIV) would be expected.
+The operation phase of solar PV project involves limited number of workers; however, the influx of labor is often associated with the spread of communicable diseases such as HIV/AIDS and other sexually transmitted diseases.
+Corona virus disease is also a new and potentially dangerous contagious disease that is spread through crowding and from person-to-person contacts.
+In addition, it is expected that disproportionate percentage of the labor force will be constituted of young population in their sexually active age hence exposure to STDs (e.g., HIV) would be expected.